First Crush in Chestnut Street fabrics

 I'm going to ignore the fact that her first quilt was QUEEN SIZE and HAND-QUILTED.
 I'm just not quite that ambitious.

 But regardless, this quilt is special in many ways.
-It's made it's rounds through the internet as a free pattern for a few years and recently was a part of the Learn to Quilt sew-along I hosted in 2018.
-I've now updated the pattern with more content and five sizes, and it's available once again in the pattern shop!
+It's made it's rounds through the internet as a free pattern for a few years and was a part of the Learn to Quilt sew-along I hosted in 2018.
+We updated the pattern with more content and five sizes, it was rebranded and brought into The June Thimble, and it's still a mainstay of our beginner friendly patterns!

 Pattern details: